Understanding Air Compressors – Part 1

 Free Air Delivery (FAD):

-It is the volume of compressed air delivered by a compressor at the specified discharge pressure and is stated in terms of the actual atmospheric inlet conditions.
+It is the volume of compressed air a compressor delivers at the specified discharge pressure and is stated in terms of the actual atmospheric inlet conditions.
 It is expressed in terms of lpm (fad) or cfm (fad).

 Standard delivery volume